pjekel/cbtree/documentation/FileStore.md

 * cbtreeFileStore.cgi

-See the [Server Side Application](#file-store-ssapp) section for details on how to select the correct application for your environment and possible additional requirements.
+See the [Server Side Application](#file-store-ssapp) section for details on how to select and configure the correct application for your environment and possible additional requirements.
+The PHP implementation has been fully tested with PHP 5.3.1

 #### File Store Restrictions ####

-The File Store uses the JavaScript XHR API to communicate with the back-end server, as a result cross-domain access is, by default, denied.
-If you need to retreive file system information from any server other than the one whos hosting the active HTML page you must configure a so-called HTTP proxy server. (**The configration of a HTTP proxy server is beyond the scope of this document**).
+Dojo and the File Store (client side) use the JavaScript XHR API to communicate with the back-end server therefore cross-domain access is, by default, denied.
+If you need to retreive file system information from any server other than the one hosting the active HTML page you must configure a so-called HTTP proxy server. (**HTTP server configuration is beyond the scope of this document**).

+The content of the in-memory File Store in treated as read-only, as a result, you can not change file properties such as the name or path.
+You can however, using the setValue() or setValues() methods, add custom attribute/properties to any item in the store which will be writeable.
+For example, the CheckBox Tree FileStoreModel adds a property called 'checked' to each item in the store.
+Custom attributes/properties are not stored on the back-end server, as soon as you application terminates the custom attributes, and their values, are lost.

 <h2 id="file-store-ssapp">Server Side Applications</h2>

-The cbtree File Store comes with two implementations of the cbtree server side application, one written in PHP the other is an ANSI-C CGI application compliant with the [CGI Version 1.1](http://datatracker.ietf.org/doc/rfc3875/) specification.
+The cbtree File Store comes with two implementations of the cbtree Server Side Application, one written in PHP the other is an ANSI-C CGI application compliant with the [CGI Version 1.1](http://datatracker.ietf.org/doc/rfc3875/) specification.
 Your HTTP server must host at least one of them.
+The following sections describe how to select the appropriate Server Side Application for your environment, the server requirements and optionally how to configure the application environment.

 #### Which Application to use ####